Go Back Up

 4. Changes in residence

 The last major category of qualifying life events is a change in residence.
-The health insurance marketplace and price of policies vary from state to state, so moving will qualify you for a special enrollment period to sign up for a new policy.
+The health insurance marketplace and price of policies vary from state to state and by rating area.
+So, moving may qualify you for a special enrollment period to sign up for a new policy.

 Qualifying changes in residence include:

-• Moving to a new home in a new zip code or county
+• Moving to a new home in a new ZIP code or county (if it's outside your plan’s service area)

 • Moving to the United States from a foreign country or U.S. territory